Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_Compute_and_User_Access_Nodes.md

 ### Prerequisites

 The `cray` and `sat` commands must be initialized and authenticated with valid credentials for Keycloak.
-If these have not been prepared, then see [Configure the Cray Command Line Interface (cray CLI)](../configure_cray_cli.md) and refer to "SAT Authentication" in the System Admin Toolkit (SAT) product documentation.
+If these have not been prepared, then see [Configure the Cray Command Line Interface (cray CLI)](../configure_cray_cli.md) and refer to "SAT Authentication" in the System Admin Toolkit (SAT) product stream documentation.

 ### Procedure